openturns/otfmi/doc/examples/persalys/use_persalys.rst

    :alt: alternate text
    :align: center

-Now that the variables are set, Persalys ‘’tree of possibles’’ appears.
+Now that the variables are set, Persalys ““tree of possibilities”” appears.
-The methods which can be used are colored in deep blue, whereas the methods with prerequisite steps appear with a forbidden pannel.
+The methods which can be used are colored in deep blue, whereas the methods with prerequisite steps appear grayed out.

 We can see that, before performing sensitivity analysis, we first have to set a probabilistic model.
 In other words, we have to set the probability distribution of the 3 input variables.